wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-sql-query.md

 	  ]
 	]

 While the above example used an array as the source, an object could also be used as the source, which is what's shown in the following example.
 Any valid JSON value (not undefined) that can be found in the source will be considered for inclusion in the result of the query.
-If some families don’t have an `address.state` value, they will be excluded in the query result.
+If some families <!-- deleted by customization don't --><!-- keep by customization: begin --> don’t <!-- keep by customization: end --> have an `address.state` value, they will be excluded in the query result.

 **Query**